discordx-ts/discordx/README.md

 ```

 ### Client payload injection
-There is two ways of payload injection, "spread" (default) or "first", the details are available [here](https://github.com/OwenCalvin/discord.ts#spread-or-first-payload-injection)
+There is two ways to inject payload into your methods, `"first"` (default) or `"spread"`, the details are available [here](https://github.com/OwenCalvin/discord.ts#spread-or-first-payload-injection)

-**Using the "first" way**
+**Using the "first" way (default)**
-You will also receive the client instance always as the last payload:
+You will also receive the client instance always as the second payload:
 ```typescript
 import {
   Discord,